Prakruthi-G-H/HTML-AND-CSS-PROJECT/README.md

 # 🍕 Pizza Hut Clone

-A responsive and visually appealing **Pizza Hut website clone** built using **HTML** and **CSS**.
-This project is a static front-end replica designed to showcase layout structuring, styling, and creativity.
+A static and responsive **Pizza Ordering website clone** built using **HTML** and **CSS**.
+This project is a front-end replica of a pizza delivery service, designed to showcase layout structuring, styling, and creativity.

 ## 🔗 Live Demo Links